zertrin/clikraken/README.md

 ## Installation

-You should install it in a virtualenv, but that's not mandatory.
+I recommend installing it in a virtualenv, but that's not mandatory.

-### Step 1: Create a virtualenv
+### Step 1: Create a virtualenv (optional)

 ```
 mkdir -p ~/.venv  # or any folder of your choice